pvdz/preval/tests/cases/free/free_loops/parseint_call.md

 ## Todos triggered

-- (todo) should isNaNs not be transformed to symbols?
+- (todo) access object property that also exists on prototype? $array_push

 ## Globals